forget me nots ep.3 ~ proofreading

-Never-the-less, I have always thought that the content is way more important, and is more ignorant to ignore a good content or have a lower attitude towards it because of such mistakes.
-These days our focus is spread in multitasking like never before, there are tons of visual, audible or plain psychological distractions.
-These do not affect us just directly whenever we might find ourselves typing, but can easily contribute to tiredness which again isn’t so productive for our focusing capabilities.
+Never-the-less, while the above mentioned is very important, I have always thought that ideas are way more important, and is more ignorant to ignore the content or have a lower attitude towards it because of such mistakes.
+These days our focus is spread in multitasking and distractions like never before, there are tons of visual, audible or plain psychological distractions.
+These don’t only affect us directly whenever we might find ourselves typing, but can easily contribute and buildup tiredness which again isn’t so productive for our focusing capabilities.

-I suppose we are adapting creatures, and it is a sort of survival of the fittest one way or another.
-Technology is helping us with auto-correction but it can fail, I don’t always want to write “i donut kink munch about it” (that phrase did not get corrected – wasn’t underlined).
-But specially if it’s something that will be public, do take the time and do it right.
+I suppose we are adapting creatures and technology is helping us with auto-correction but it can fail, I don’t always want to write “i donut kink munch about it” (that phrase did not get corrected – wasn’t underlined).
+But specially if it’s something that will be public, do take the time and have an extra run through it for this purpose.

-This perspective and these extremes are important not only for the stuff we write, but also for things we say or for behaviour we have, choices we make; it comes as an incentive to think before we talk or act – exchanging perspectives (hats or shoes or roles with the others involved, or with the world like Kant would suggest – how ever helps), using critical thinking / skepticism too / questioning everything – including our own premises / conclusions.
+Consider it as an incentive to think before we talk or act, to first exchange perspectives (hats or shoes or roles with the others involved, or with the world – like Kant would suggest; how ever helps), using critical thinking, skepticism, questioning everything – including our own premises and conclusions.

 Of-course, there’s more.